Mart95Dev/test-mit/city-weather/README.md

 # Map to display the weather of 4 cities and launching a search

-The project aims to display a world map on which you can zoom.
-4 markers are displayed on the page.
-They indicate the weather of 3 days with the days.
+The objective of the project is to present an interactive world map that allows zooming.
+The page also displays 4 markers which correspond to the weather for the next 3 days, indicating the days involved.

-A search zone allows to point with a marker the city while displaying meteorological data.
+Additionally, there is a search function that enables selecting a city by pointing to it on the map and displaying the corresponding weather data.

 ## Available Scripts